 Abstract

-Methods: Clinical-demographic, radiological, and laboratory features, CURB-65 and Pneumonia Severity Index (PSI), hospitalization days, and treatment success status of patients admitted with a diagnosis of community-acquired pneumonia between December 2021 and January 2024 were recorded.
+METHODS: Clinical-demographic, radiological, and laboratory features, CURB-65 (Confusion, Urea, Respiratory rate, Blood pressure, age ≥65 years) and Pneumonia Severity Index (PSI), hospitalization duration, and treatment success status of patients admitted with a diagnosis of community-acquired pneumonia between December 2021 and January 2024 were recorded.
 The cases were divided into two groups: Group 1, consisting of cases with only bacterial growth in sputum cultures, and Group 2, consisting of cases with Candida growth, either alone or in combination with bacterial agents.
 The data of the two groups were compared.

-Results: The study included a total of 86 cases, with an average age of 74 [19-97] (median [min-max]), of which 35 (40.7%) were female.
+RESULTS: The study included a total of 86 cases, with a median age of 74 years (range: 19-97), of which 35 (40.7%) were female.
 There were 41 cases (47.7%) in Group 1 and 45 cases (52.3%) in Group 2.
 In Group 2, it was observed that the cases were predominantly older and female, with a significantly higher prevalence of hypertension (HT) and diabetes mellitus (DM) (p<0.05).
-Other than that, there were no statistically significant differences in the laboratory and radiological features, CURB-65, and PSI index scores between the two groups (p>0.05).
+No statistically significant differences were found in the laboratory and radiological features, CURB-65, and PSI index scores between the two groups (p>0.05).

-Conclusion: The impact of Candida growth in sputum cultures on the clinical, radiological, laboratory findings, and prognosis of community-acquired pneumonia cases is not definitively known.
+CONCLUSIONS: The impact of Candida growth in sputum cultures on the clinical, radiological, and laboratory findings, as well as the prognosis of community-acquired pneumonia cases, is not definitively known.